conda-forge/quarto-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `python-quarto, quarto` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `quarto` and `python-quarto` can be installed with `conda`:

 ```
-conda install python-quarto quarto
+conda install quarto python-quarto
 ```

 or with `mamba`: